karpetrosyan/hishel/docs/advanced/extensions.md

 ## Request extensions

+### cache_disabled

-`hishel` currently provides only one extension on requests - `cache_disabled`.
-This extension temporarily disables the cache by passing appropriate RFC911 headers to ignore cached responses and to not store incoming responses.
+This extension temporarily disables the cache by passing appropriate RFC9111 headers to ignore cached responses and to not store incoming responses.
 For example:

 ```python